INVENTIVE STRATEGIES AND FOCUSED COMMUNICATION WITH A FRESH POINT OF VIEW

 The closest "faraway place" I could find to flee the shock of returning to the USA was Ketchikan, where I took a job with the Alaska Court System.
 I began my work by managing jury selection for the biggest murder trial the court had ever seen.
 Later, I created "how to" guides to make small claims and domestic violence resources more accessible at every educational level.
 Along the way, I identified and redesigned systems that had been illegally inflating restitution payments.
 All begun out of common sense, these efforts taught me how discrimination that might seem subtle on the surface can have a life-changing impact.
 Overt discrimination opened my eyes too.
 After a judge joked with a clerk in definitively racist terms about the outsized sentence he'd just handed an African American woman, I naively thought his obvious prejudice would disqualify him.
 Events that followed were an education in political coverage, power dynamics and intimidation.
 I decided it was time to go back to school so I could back my values with formal education.

-A project meant to last just one winter season 17 years ago turned into Keneta Anderson Consulting and a dynamic career more rewarding than I could have imagined.
+A project meant to last just one winter season 19 years ago turned into Keneta Anderson Consulting and a dynamic career more rewarding than I could have imagined.
 Working from a tiny community just outside Mt.
 Rainier National Park, I've consulted with philanthropic, corporate, academic, government and nonprofit organizations all over the USA.
-My challenging profession and mountain lifestyle ground me in perspectives different than my own, and I've been lucky to learn from and collaborate with spectacular national leaders whose values I share.
+My challenging profession and mountain lifestyle ground me in perspectives different than my own, and I've been lucky to learn from and collaborate with spectacular national leaders and creative colleagues whose values I share.
 This wide-ranging input shapes how I approach my work on the daily.
 I've also skied, hiked, biked and waved "Hello" at the elk wandering by my office window more times than I can count.
 The stunning local environment enables professional clarity and creativity too.

 GUIDING CAPITAL CAMPAIGNS